shaneish/hop/README.md

 foo@bar:~$ hp add
 [info] Hop created for cargo.
 ```
-to add a shortcut to a file that can be opened up in the set editor, use:
+To add a shortcut to a file that can be opened up in the set editor, use:
 ```console
 foo@bar:~$ hp add init.vim # will create a shortcut to init.vim named `init.vim`
 [info] Hop created for init.vim.